dimhoff/si4010prog/drivers/c2_fx2/README.md

 To utilize the C2 Bus master from the host PC use the functions provided in ../../src/c2_hw_fx2.c.

+**NOTE:** Make sure to blacklist the 'usbtest' Linux kernel module.
+Else it will claim the device.

 Wiring
 ------
 You have to make the following connections between the SI4010 and the FX2: